mgechev/blog.mgechev.com/_drafts/immutability-in-angularjs-immutablejs.markdown

 | 10000 | 2.832 | 2.538 | 2.599 | 2.708 |

 We see how much better performance the Immutable.js collection has.
-Once we increase the collection size and number of watchers the running time of the `Plain JavaScript array` test case grows exponentially.
+Once we increase the collection size and the number of watchers the running time of the `Plain JavaScript array` test case grows exponentially.
+In the case of immutable data the running time stays stable.

-On the other hand, since when using immutable list the watcher runs with a constant complexity we have only a simple overhead caused by creating a new data-structure on each change.
+On the other hand, since when using immutable list, the watcher runs with a constant complexity we have only the simple overhead caused by creating a new data-structure on each change.

 ### DOM rendering

-Lets explore what will happen if we render the collection.
+Lets explore what will happen if we render the collection we used for profiling.
 For testing the immutable list I used this markup:

 ```html
 <!DOCTYPE html>